 Professor of Political Science and International Affairs; Director, Institute for Security and Conflict Studies

 Areas of Expertise

 International relations theory, international security policy

-Charles L. Glaser is professor in the Elliott School of International Affairs and the Department of Political Science.
+Charles L. Glaser is professor of political science and international affairs and director of the Elliott School's Institute for Security and Conflict Studies.
 His research focuses on international relations theory and international security policy.

 Professor Glaser's book, Rational Theory of International Politics was published by Princeton University Press in 2010.
 His research on international relations theory has focused on the security dilemma, defensive realism, the offense-defense balance, and arms races, including most recently "When Are Arms Races Dangerous?" in International Security (2004).
 His recent publications on U.S. nuclear weapons policy include "Counterforce Revisited" (with Steve Fetter), International Security (2005), and "National Missile Defense and the Future of U.S. Nuclear Weapons Policy" (with Fetter) International Security (2001).
 Professor Glaser's work on American Cold War nuclear weapons policy culminated in his book, Analyzing Strategic Nuclear Policy (Princeton 1990).